nsain25/nsain25/README.md

 ✨I have built several projects and am currently working on some other projects as well.

-✨You can reach me at email: nandinisain497@gmail.com or via my LinkedIn [https://www.linkedin.com/in/nandini-sain-b1a112227/ ]
+✨You can reach me at email nandinisain497@gmail.com or via my LinkedIn [https://www.linkedin.com/in/nandini-sain-b1a112227/ ]

 <!--
 **nsain25/nsain25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.